Modern Homes standards

 Implementation of the Modern Homes standards

-On 26 August 2022, building ministers agreed that the NCC 2022 would be available from 1 October 2022 for people who want to use the Modern Homes standards voluntarily, with the Modern Homes standards formally taking effect in NCC 2022 on 1 October 2023.
+On 26 August 2022, building ministers agreed that the NCC 2022 would include the Modern Homes standards and would formally take effect in NCC 2022 from 1 October 2023.

-- the phase in of the Livable Housing Design Standard commencing on 1 October 2023
+• Livable Housing Design Standard commencing on 1 October 2023

 Further detail of Queensland's measures to support implementation of the Modern Homes standards are available online.